 These courses: Chem 99 - Introduction to Research, and Chem 199 - Independent Studies, provide undergraduate students with an excellent opportunity to work as part of a research group alongside a faculty member while receiving units for their work.

 Please click the link below to access the electronic form for Chem 99 or Chem 199 and review common FAQs.

 How to Get Involved in a Research Group

-- Email a faculty member directly, expressing your interest in their research and a desire to learn more.
-I advise you include your unofficial transcript in that email.
+Option 2: Email a faculty member directly, expressing your interest in their research and a desire to learn more.
+When emailing faculty, we recommend you to include a copy of your unofficial transcript.
+This allows them to see how you are doing thus far academically.

 Click here for additional information.